noir-lang/docs/docs/standard_library/merkle_trees.md

   ]
 ---

-# Merkle Trees

 ## check_membership

-Returns 1 if the specified leaf is at the given index on a tree
+Returns 1 if the specified leaf is at the given index on a tree.

 ```rust
 fn check_membership(_root : Field, _leaf : Field, _index : Field, _hash_path: [Field]) -> Field